scholarslab/praxis/exercises/programming2/index.md

 <hr/>

 ## Divide (Easy, with a special case)

 Write a method that you can divide two numbers (x,y).
+If the denominator is zero, set it to the numerator (so that the method returns one).
 Test with the following examples:

 * 4, 2
 * 0, 4
 * 900, 32
-* 29999, 0

 {% highlight ruby %}
 def divide(x, y)